MFM Presents… Brief Recess

 So, I could never do like a full romper situation.
 I feel like I've seen you in a romper, and I don't think that's true at all.

-Where did you see me in a romper?
+Where'd you see me in a romper?

 You were out here on these streets in a romper.

-This morning, Andre asked me if I was starting work at a garage.
+this morning, Andre asked me if I was starting work at a garage.

 Like, so, like, anything out of the ordinary.
 I feel like I've given him some things that don't fit me.